snipem/commute-tube/README.md

 #### Mounting the USB pen

-Even though commute-tube brings it's own functionality for mounting and unmounting USB pens, I've found this behaviour rather unreliable compared to native `mount mountpoint` and `umount mountpoint` commands of the system.
+In earlier versions commute-tube brang it's own functionality for mounting and unmounting USB pens, I've found this behaviour rather unreliable compared to native `mount mountpoint` and `umount mountpoint` commands of the system.
+You'll be better of runnign something like:

+    mount mountpoint &&
+    commute-tube
+    unmount mountpoint ||
+    echo "Unable to unmount"